 Our top priority is helping you rebuild strength and mobility.
 Together, we can get you back to living the life you love.

 Our rehabilitation programs

 When it comes to physical therapy and rehabilitation, everyone has their own unique needs and abilities.
 Our hospitals offer inpatient and outpatient programs, depending on your needs and the severity of your condition.

 Your doctor may decide you need one or more of the following types of therapy:

-Physical therapy protects, strengthens and restores muscle and motor function resulting from an injury, disease or disability.
+Physical therapy protects, strengthens and restores muscle and motor function that has been damaged as a result of an injury, disease or disability.

 Physical therapy treatments may include: